 One amazing way I’ve found to keep up on all those tasks is through Get Organized Now.
 Every month they create a checklist of the household tasks that often slip our minds.
 They even offer a printable version that allows you to check back on past months in case you need to play catch up

 Get Organized Now just posted their December checklist and so I’m passing it along to you.
 What I like to do is map out all the tasks that apply to me from the list and plot them on my calendar.
 Then I fill in the empty spots on my calendar with other tasks I have to do, like painting chairs or taking my car to get inspected.

 Some of my top tasks for December from the checklist include:

-- December 1: Donate items while decluttering to make space for your Christmas decor
+- December 1: Donate items and sell electronics while decluttering to make space for your Christmas decor

 - December 4: Make all the cookie dough for the season and freeze it.
 I like to make slices or dough balls in advance to really save time.